5–10 Minute Math Warm-Ups for Busy Mornings (Grades 2–4)

 If you’d like a print-and-go option for this routine, a small set of task cards works beautifully.
 I often use word problem task cards because pulling just one a day keeps it simple, meaningful, and low-stress for everyone.

-This simple routine keeps essential skills fresh all year—making later review units so much smoother.
+This simple routine keeps essential skills spiraling throughout the year, making later review units much smoother.

 🧘 5.
 Calm-Start Warm-Up for Busy Mornings